Hardware Connection Guide

 Anesthesia machines

-However, if the Drager COM1 port is already used to transmit information such as CO2 curve, airway pressure curve, etc., from the anesthesia machine to the patient monitor, the following Y-cable for data peeping should be made and used to extract information without disturbing the existing data communication.
+If the Drager COM1 port is already used to transmit information such as CO2 curve, airway pressure curve, etc., from the anesthesia machine to the patient monitor, the following Y-cable for data peeping should be made and used to extract information without disturbing the existing data communication.
 In this case, you must select the "Read only mode" option when adding a device in the Vital Recorder program.

 GE Datex-Ohmeda Anesthesia Machine